-Serverless, Inc. lands $10 M Series A to build serverless developers platform
+Serverless, Inc. lands $10M Series A to build serverless developers platform

 The company also announced the release of the Serverless Platform, which include the Serverless Framework, Serverless Dashboard and Serverless Gateway.
 The Framework lets developers set up their serverless code across different cloud platforms and set conditions on the deployment such as function rules and infrastructure dependencies.
 The dashboard gives visibility and information about the deployment, so that you can track and trace serverless functions over time, regardless of the cloud platform you’re using.

-The gateway provides a way to pull in legacy tools into a serverless approach.
+The gateway provides a method to pull in legacy tools into a serverless approach.
 As the company describes it, “The Serverless Gateway allows businesses to easily integrate serverless into their existing mesh of services, including containers, SaaS or other legacy systems.
 The Event Gateway, along with serverless compute, gives organizations a powerful way to react to all of their business events with code.”

 Company founder and CEO Austen Collins says that as companies shift to a serverless-first mindset, we’re going to see a lower cost to build and deploy applications, but that is going to take some tooling to really work across a team or large organization, tooling his company wants to provide.